mpron/consul/website/source/intro/vs/istio.html.md

 service identity should be tied to layer 4, whereas layer 7 should be used for routing, telemetry, etc. We encourage users to use the pluggable data plane layer to use a proxy that supports the layer 7 features necessary for the cluster.
-Consul will be adding more layer 7 features in the future.
+Consul 1.5 and 1.6 add full layer 7 observability, advanced service failover, HTTP path-based routing, and traffic shifting.

 Consul implements automatic TLS certificate management complete with rotation support.
 Both leaf and root certificates can be rotated automatically across